-This truly beautiful lake is located on the far north-west border of Zambia and is shared more or less equally with Zaire/DRC.
-The Luapula River flows in from the south having formed the official border between northern Zambia and Zaire.
+This truly beautiful lake is located on the far north-west border of Zambia and is shared more or less equally with the Democratic Republic of Congo.
+The Luapula River flows in from the south having formed the official border between northern Zambia and DRC.
 It also drains out from the lake in the north.
-The Kalungwishi river flows in from the east.
+The Kalungwishi River flows in from the east.
 Both river mouths form important deltas that serve as fish breeding grounds.

-Not so long ago there were just a few villages dotted around the lake, but as the tar road arrived in Nchelenge in 1987, so the population increased as people began to make a living from the wealth of the Lake.
-The area, once surrounded by wildlife became peri-urban and the animals that weren’t poached drifted off to quieter areas.
-Now there are thousands of people living on the shores of this massive expanse of water which provides both food and a means of living.
+Not so long ago there were just a few villages dotted around the lake but as the tar road arrived in Nchelenge in 1987, the population increased as people began to make a living from the wealth of the Lake.
+The area, once surrounded by wildlife, became peri-urban, and the animals that weren’t poached drifted off to quieter areas.
+Now there are thousands of people living on the shores of this massive expanse of water that provides both food and a means of living.

-Known to only a handful of visitors, the lake lies on the edge of Mweru Wantipa National Park.
-Though the thriving crocodile and elephant populations once found within the National Park have been almost entirely wiped out by poaching, the park remains a good place for viewing various waterbirds and a good spot for camping.
-There are also a number of scenic waterfalls along the Luapula River that feeds the lake, and the countless small villages you pass by help to further enliven the journey.
+Known to only a handful of visitors, the lake lies on the edge of Mweru Wantipa National Park, which is temporarily closed.
+There are also a number of scenic waterfalls along the Luapula River that feed the lake, and the countless small villages you pass by help to further enliven the journey.